darrinmn9/JavaScript_Jumpstart/05 Inheritance and Object Oriented Programming/README.md

 <br/>
 <br/>
 ![""](slides/Slide18.PNG)
 There is a lot to handle here, and if you can understand what is going on here, you can grasp almost all there is no know about prototypical inheritance, so let’s break it down line by line on the white board.
-Please see ["this link"](/whiteboardscript_inheritane.docx)
+Please see [this link](./whiteboardscript_inheritane.docx)
 <br/>
 <br/>
 <br/>